penrodlol/tailwindcss-fluid-responsive-design/README.md

 # Tailwind CSS Fluid Responsive Design

-This project is a showcase Fluid Responsive Design within Tailwind CSS.
+This project is a showcase of Fluid Responsive Design within Tailwind CSS.

 For a more detailed explanation, please follow the post on [christianpenrod.com][post]